Sent by CHRIS Burgoyne

 Looking for help with your business travel?
 Find out how I can help here

 There is nothing like a global pandemic to test your metal when you work in the travel industry.

-I've been creating memories for people for over 40 years. and I wasn't going to let a Pandemic stop me.
-It was In 1978 I put on my BA Uniform and from there the story began; and after a lifetime working in resort, hotel and travel operations management, today I am still here helping people who want to see the world do it with confidence, in safety and with financial protection.
+I've been creating memories for people for over 40 years. and I wasn't going to let a pandemic stop me.
+It was In 1978 I put on my BA Uniform for the first time - from there the story began; and after a lifetime working in resort, hotel and travel operations management, today I am still here helping people who want to see the world do it with confidence, in safety and with financial protection.

 I am more than happy to be available at a time that suits you, including evenings and weekends as my hours are flexible.